Instructor: Denise Fenzi

 Lesson #35: The Myth of "ring experience" (trialing too early)

 This class is about getting into obedience or rally competition rather than creating new behaviors.
-Therefore, to have a Gold level spot, your dog should be relatively fluent on a series of exercises for obedience or rally, and you should be considering competition in the future.
+Your dog should be relatively fluent on a series of exercises for obedience or rally, and you should be considering competition in the future.

 This class assumes the ability to get away from your "home training field" on several occasions over the course of the class.